J’s Star Power Tumblers

 Tumbling & Trampoline Team

 All members (Boys and Girls 5 yrs & up) of J’s Star Power Tumbling Team must be members of the USTA (United States Tumbling and Trampoline Association) The studio must maintain the TEAM membership for the studio and each coach and student must pay individual memberships.
 All coaches must have a back ground check and have a current safety certification.
-All members must be currently a Registered Student for the ‘17-‘18 Season and in good standing at J’s Dance Studio.
-The Team will perform at the Annual Dance Recital in May 2018 and participation is required.
-The Team will also perform and participate in a few local parades.
+All members must be currently a Registered Student for the ‘20-‘21 Season and in good standing at J’s Dance Studio.

 |Practice tuition fees must be paid each month on the first day of the calendar month.
 The student must attend a minimum of 2 practices a month to be able to go to the monthly competition.
 Tuition that is not paid on the first will be subject to late fees and will not be able to compete.|